Kileak/CTF/2016/internetwache/exp/equationsolver/README.md

-# Internetwache 2016 - Exploit - EquationSolver - 60 pts
+# IWCTF 2016 - Exploit - EquationSolver - 60 pts

 >  Description: I created a program for an unsolveable equation system.
 My friend somehow forced it to solve the equations.
 Can you tell me how he did it?
 >